-Elephant Auto is a direct auto insurer which functions primarily as an online insurance company, enabling customers to get auto coverage either via the company’s website or by calling a licensed agent.
+Elephant Insurance Company is a direct auto insurer that functions primarily as an online insurance company, enabling customers to get auto coverage either via the company’s website or by calling a licensed agent.

 - Collector Car Insurance: Collector car insurance is protection for vehicles used in car shows, selective afternoon drives, and other special events.
 It’s definitely not meant for your primary vehicle.
 Antique, limited-edition, exotic, or military-grade vehicles can all be classified as collector cars.

 - Emergency Road Service Coverage: This protection is for problems that are not typically covered by your auto insurance, such as a dead battery, towing not related to an accident, being locked out of your car, a flat tire, and running out of gas.